 53. What is stroke volume?

-54. In an adult, what is the average volume for each heartbeat?
+54. In adults, what is the average volume for each heartbeat?

 55. What is an infarction?